gvwilson/thirdbit/fiction/maddy-roo/index.md

 some of them big enough to make dents.
 "Ouch!
 Withdraw!
 Ouch!
 Withdraw!"
 Its amplified command made Maddy's head ring.
-Holding Sindy's limp body in one tentacle it scuttled across the square to the huge cargo bot.
+Holding Sindy's limp body in one tentacle, it scuttled across the square to the huge cargo bot.
 Two limp goats lay on the floor of the cage.
 The crab bot tossed Sindy in on top of them and slammed the cage door closed.

+"No!"
+Maddy screamed.
+She pulled free of Gumption and immediately fell to her knees as the world swam around her.

 *BZZZP!*
-The blast from the zap gun hit it in the torso.
+The blast from the zap gun hit the tentacled in the torso.
-It spun around and aimed its tentacles at the militia.
+It spun around and aimed its tentacles at its attackers.
 *BZZZP!*
 *BZZZP!*
-Two bursts of purple electricity shot out of them and struck the militia.
+Bursts of purple electricity struck two of the militia.

-They toppled over.
+As they toppled over,

-The big bot rumbled away into the darkness with its three prisoners leaving chaos in the village square behind it.
+the big bot rumbled away into the darkness with its prisoners leaving chaos in the village square behind it.
 Half of the militia lay on the ground, dazed by dizzysmoke or shocked by the crab bot's final blast.